rolspace/blazor-football-scoreboard/tests/Football.Application.IntegrationTests/README.md

 ### Running the tests with coverage

-1. Install the dotCover tool globally with the command, `dotnet tool install JetBrains.dotCover.GlobalTool -g`
+1. Install the [dotnet coverage](https://learn.microsoft.com/en-us/dotnet/core/additional-tools/dotnet-coverage) tool globally with the command, `dotnet tool install --global dotnet-coverage`.

+2. Install the [dotnet report generator](https://www.nuget.org/packages/dotnet-reportgenerator-globaltool) tool globally with the command, `dotnet tool install dotnet-reportgenerator-globaltool`.

-2. In a terminal, set the working directory to [the root of the integration test project](/tests/Football.Application.IntegrationTests/).
+3. Set the current working directory in your terminal of choice to the root of the repository.

-3. Run the command, `dotnet dotcover test --dcReportType=HTML --dcFilters="-:MySqlConnector"`.
+4. Run the tests with the command, `dotnet-coverage collect 'dotnet test --no-restore' -f cobertura  -o 'coverage.xml'`.
+It is possible to change the report output by [changing the `-f` and `-o` parameters from the collect command](https://learn.microsoft.com/en-us/dotnet/core/additional-tools/dotnet-coverage#dotnet-coverage-collect).

+5. Generate the coverage report using the reportgenerator tool with the command, `reportgenerator "-reports:coverage.xml" "-reporttypes:Html" "-targetdir:.coverage" "-assemblyfilters:+Football.*;-Football.*Tests";`.

-The coverage report can be viewed by opening the `dotCover.Output.html` file in a browser window.
+The HTML coverage report will be found in the `.coverage` folder at the root of the repository, open the `index.html` file on your browser of choice to view the results.